 - Social media integration: ITSM tools are beginning to adapt communication channels to the user, rather than the user to the tool.
 This means adopting social media channels like Twitter, Facebook, Slack, Instagram, and SMS messages as ways to log tickets and track support.
 With social media integration, your company will better be able to gauge customer sentiment.

-Find the right solution for your service management issues in IBM’s ITSM portfolio, including IBM Control Desk for best-practice based service desk capabilities; IBM Netcool Operations Insight and IBM Cloud Application Performance Management to spot and resolve application and infrastructure problems; and IBM Workload Automation to automate complex workloads.
-Learn what works best for your business model so your team can better meet user expectations, today and in the future.
+IBM’s ITSM portfolio includes IBM Control Desk for best practice-based service desk capabilities; IBM Netcool Operations Insight and IBM Cloud Application Performance Management to spot and resolve application and infrastructure problems; and IBM Workload Automation to automate complex workloads.
+Learn more to determine which tools can help your team meet user expectations and business goals, today and in the future.

-- Sign up for an IBMid and create your IBM Cloud account.
+To get started, sign up for an IBMid and create your IBM Cloud Account.